CodewinBzn/WinASM65/README.md

 }
 ```

-Segment are declared by order of insertion in the final object file.
+The Segments are declared by the order of their insertion in the final object file.

 ### Size
 The size of the segment object file.